hazelcast/hazelcast/site/docs/design-docs/015-mqtt-connector.md

 MQTT 5 brings new features like `Shared subscriptions` and `Time to live` for messages and client sessions and many more.
 While these new features look promising, I couldn't find any information regarding the adoption rate of MQTT 5.
-The only java client supports MQTT 5 is `HiveMQ Client` and for other languages, I've found only a single library or none at all.
+The only java client supporting MQTT 5 is `HiveMQ Client` and for other languages, I've found only a single library or none at all.

 ## MQTT Connector

-We choose `Paho Java Client` over `HiveMQ Client` since it is lightweight and without dependencies. `Paho Java Client` does not support MQTT 5, but the adoption rate of MQTT 5 is questionable.
+We chose `Paho Java Client` over `HiveMQ Client` since it is lightweight and without dependencies. `Paho Java Client` does not support MQTT 5, but the adoption rate of MQTT 5 is questionable.